TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Webhook.rst

    .. figure:: /images/webhook/github/webhook-added.png
       :width: 932

 #.
-(Optional) visit intercept and check request
+Trigger webhook and visit to check request

-   If curious, visit `intercept.typo3.com <https://intercept.typo3.com/admin/docs/deployments>`_ and
+   Visit `intercept.typo3.com <https://intercept.typo3.com/admin/docs/deployments>`_ and
    check "Recent actions" (scroll down).
 The repository should have created a "Docs hook ping from github repository".

    For the documentation to be rendered, the hook needs to be triggered: Either push to the branch ``master``.
 Or push to a new branch ``documentation-draft``.